 - Next, remember that interest is still something that you have to pay.

 Using credit cards does offer some perks.
 One of the benefits is that you’ll be able to make large purchases without having to save up for them first.
-Another benefit is that using a credit card on a regular basis can contribute to a better credit score.
+Another advantage is that using a credit card regularly can contribute to a better credit score.

 No matter what you decide to do, remember that a credit card should be a useful tool.
 Should your credit card begin to consume your life or you begin to face overwhelming debt, it may be time to back off from using credit until you can get your balance under control.